aphenriques/integral/README.md

 ## Error safety

 * `integral` will not crash the lua state;
-* thrown exceptions are converted to lua errors;
+* thrown exceptions in exported functions are converted to lua errors;
-* wrong parameter types turn into lua errors;
+* wrong parameter types in exported functions turn into lua errors;
+* wrong number of parameters in exported functions turn into lua errors;
-* functions returning pointers (except char * - string) and references are regarded as unsafe, therefore not supported.
+* functions returning pointers (except const char * - string) and references are regarded as unsafe, therefore cannot be exported.
 Trying to register these functions will cause compilation error.

 # Example